GabrielZre/GabrielZre/README.md

 Everything is done, except electronics for this time.
 - 💞️ I am looking for an internship as a Java / Android developer.
 I am open to learning new technologies and cloud solutions.

-- Skills: Java, C++, C, Python, XML, HTML, CSS, JavaScript, Docker, Kubernetes, Jenkins, Jfrog Artifactory, Jira, Git / Gerrit, Plastics SCM, Polarion
+- Skills: Java, C++, C, Python, XML, HTML, CSS, JavaScript, Bash, Docker, Kubernetes, Jenkins, Jfrog Artifactory, Jira, Git / Gerrit, Plastics SCM, Polarion, Windows, Linux
 - 📫 How to reach me: gabriel.zrebiec@gmail.com

 <!---